bbauska/w3.CSS3-Succinctly/README.md

 <h4 id="ch9-1-3">9.1.3 Hovering</h4>

-There are times when a table can be used as an edit list, so it is important to let the user know which row is currently selected.
+<p>There are times when a table can be used as an edit list, so it is
+important to let the user know which row is currently selected.
 W3.CSS makes this easy to do by adding the <b>w3-hoverable</b> class to the table.
-Figure 35 shows a table with the first row selected.
+Figure 35 shows a table with the first row selected.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ 42. hoverable/selected w3 table w/4 columns border/shading example (57) ~~~~~~~~~~-->
 <p align="center">